ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+salt, but no water, and then spread Tn cakes
+about an eighth of an inch thick in the surf;
+lhey will dry enough in three or four days
+to pack away in bags, which should hang in
 a dry room.”
 Wo consider the tomato nnd
 rheubarb the most healthy products ol the
 garden.